|

 Agave gentryi 'Jeffrey' (Jeff's Gray Agave) - A medium sized Agave that forms a cluster of rosettes to 3 feet tall by 4 feet wide with thick and wide gray leaves armed with large teeth along the leaf margin and a long terminal spine.
 The leaves have strong bud imprints and fold upright on both margins.
 Plant in full sun to light shades and water infrequently to regularly occasionally.
 Though there is still speculation on the origin of this plant it should prove to be at least nearly as hardy as the typical green species, which is known to tolerate temperatures down to 5° F. For more information on the species see our listing for Agave gentryi This attractive plant came from the Santa Barbara garden of Cycad specialist Jeff Chemnick and is thought to have come to him from the Ruth Bancroft Garden.

-Information displayed on this page about Agave gentryi 'Jeffrey' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Agave gentryi 'Jeffrey' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |